BlackOpsOne/Cheating-PSA/pages/bo2/Cheating.md

 | `dtp_startup_delay`             |                         Determines how long the player has to sprint for in order to dolphin dive.                          |

 ## No Printing
-No printing refers to setting the dvar `con_gameMsgWindow0MsgTime` to `0`, this removes any on screen messages such as god mode toggle states.
+No printing refers to setting the Dvar `con_gameMsgWindow0MsgTime` to `0`, this removes any on screen messages such as god mode toggle states.

 > [!TIP]
 > The state of this is not retained in demos, likely because they are client based Dvars and not server based.